Australia's female Prime Minister a victim of misogyny.

 Sexual Harassment

 Many young women suffer sexual harassment which affects their confidence and job satisfaction.
 The 2008 Survey by the Australian Human Rights Commission found that 22 percent of women had experienced sexual harassment in the workplace in their lifetime.
-A further 22 percent reported unwelcome touching, hugging, cornering or kissing, inappropriate physical contact, actual or attempted rape or assault. sexually suggestive comments or jokes as well as intrusive questions about their private life or physical appearance that made them feel offended.
+A further 22 percent reported unwelcome touching, hugging, cornering or kissing, inappropriate physical contact, actual or attempted rape or assault, sexually suggestive comments or jokes as well as intrusive questions about their private life or physical appearance that made them feel offended.

 Sexualisation of Children

-WEL suports an enquiry into child sexualisation as seen in the child beauty pageants being promoted in Ausralia, and the development of a code of conduct for these (and other) children's performance events.
-Click on www.pullthepin.com.au to read about the organisation called Pull the Pin that is rallying against these forms of child sexualisation.
+WEL suports an enquiry into child sexualisation as seen in the child beauty pageants being promoted in Ausralia, and the development of a code of conduct for these (and other) children’s performance events.